OctopusDeploy/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 I'm not going to walk you through on how to install those tools.
 This article would be 100 pages long if I did that.
 If you run into issues please go to the vendor's website for any help.
 If you need any help with installing Octopus Deploy please start with our [docs](https://octopus.com/docs/installation) or contact [support](mailto:support@octopus.com).

 ### Developer Machine
 This is the machine where we will be making the schema changes and checking them into source control.
-Redgate's SQL Toolbelt will prompt to install quite a bit.
+When you install Redgate's SQL Toolbelt you will be prompt to install quite a bit of software.
 You only need to install the following:
 - SQL Source Control
 - SQL Prompt (it isn't required, but it makes your life so much easier)
 - SSMS Integration Pack

 ### Build Server

 Both Octopus Deploy and Redgate have plug-ins for the major build servers.
-For ease of use, I have included the download links below.

 - Jenkins
     - Octopus - download [here](https://download.octopusdeploy.com/octopus-tools/4.37.0/OctopusTools.4.37.0.zip) - Please note, you can have Jenkins interact with Octopus by using octo.exe.
 You can read more about that [here](https://octopus.com/docs/api-and-integration/jenkins)